Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 For every credit of Independent Academic Work (i.e. research, independent study, or internship) you earn, you will work 40 hours.
 How you and your mentor keep track of the time you spend on the project should be decided when you begin the experience.

 Yes.
-If you’re able to secure an opportunity that is able to pay you, that is fine, but you will not be able to also earn academic credit for it.
+If you’re able to secure an opportunity that is able to pay you, that is fine.
+Independent work done for academic credit may also be paid or unpaid.

 Retaking a Class/Absolving a Poor Grade